Having a healthy emergency fund can help cushion any financial blows that you might face during tricky times.

 Step 2: Work out where you’ll save your fund

-Easy-access savings accounts typically let you add to them whenever you want (which can be ideal for habit building) and let you withdraw the funds at any time.
+Easy-access savings accounts typically let you add to them whenever you want (which can be ideal for habit building) and let you withdraw funds at any time.

 Pay attention to the rate offered, check that it meets your expectations and look around for the best deals – the tax treatment or rate of interest payable often depends on your individual circumstances.
+If you’re unsure about anything – speak to the provider to get more information before making any decisions.

 Step 3: Start saving by looking for quick ways to cut costs and make money

-Review your spending in detail again
+Review your spending in detail

 Go through your bank statements to see exactly what you’re spending your money on and where you could make some cutbacks.

-Set a budget and stick to it, look to prioritise saving where possible as well
+Set a budget and stick to it

+Setting yourself a daily, weekly, or monthly budget could help you stay on track.
 Not sure how to start?
 Our article on budgeting methods could help.

 Cancel unused subscriptions